 I love him and would do anything for him, but yes, sometimes I hate his Autism and the lack of understanding that goes with it.
 Not just from other people, but from me as well.

-For more information on Autism and Autism Awareness, please visit Autism Speaks.
+For more information on Autism, Autism Awareness or Autism Understanding please visit the TheMighty.